-1. log in to your account on the ExpressVPN website.
+- Log into your account on the ExpressVPN website.

-4. Save the profile, and you are ready to connect.
+- Save the profile, and you are ready to connect.

-Note: For username and password, please use the separate credential dedicated for VPN connection from their setup website.
-Do not use the account username and password used in the ExpressVPN app.
+Note: For the username and password, please use the separate credential dedicated to VPN connections from their setup website.
+Do not use your ExpressVPN app account username and password.

-Follow the steps below to set up SurfShark on Firewalla:
+Follow the steps below to set up Surfshark on Firewalla:

-4. Save the profile, and you are ready to connect.
+- Save the profile, and you are ready to connect.

 Follow the steps below to set up NordVPN on Firewalla:

-2. Open Firewalla App -> VPN Client -> profile -> create 3rd party VPN.
+- Open the Firewalla App -> VPN Client -> Profile -> Create 3rd Party VPN.
 Enter your NordVPN account credentials.
+Note, these are not the same as your NordVPN username and password.
 You can find your NordVPN service credentials (username and password) in the Nord Account dashboard.
 Copy the credentials using the "Copy" buttons on the right.

-4. Save the profile, and you are ready to connect.
+- Save the profile, and you are ready to connect.